 This DBDA project brought together Belmont Central art students, who under art teacher Anna Smith's leadership, cut and painted thousands of empty water bottles to create beauty out of what would otherwise be trash.
 Installation on the fence at the City's newly leased parking lot was with the assistance of member's of South Point High School's Color Guard and DBDA volunteers.
 This colorful public art attracted attention to the newly leased public parking option, helped to make the lot more appealing, imparted a recycle message, while furthering children's art education and community participation.

 Belmont Go App

 In an effort to preserve our history, better assimilate newcomers into our City and enhance interest in preservation of our historic downtown buildings, the DBDA interviewed longtime residents and property owners, capturing their personal memories and unique family histories in audio recordings, developing this data into an interactive, self-guided history walk.
-In order to make this History Walk accessible to a large audience, alongside this project the DBDA developed a Belmont Go app supportive of multiple walks, tours and guides for the City of Belmont.
-The Belmont Go app is available free from Google Play and the App Store.
+In order to make this History Walk accessible to a large audience, the DBDA also developed a Belmont Go app supportive of multiple walks, tours and guides for the City.
+The Belmont Go app is available for free, just use the links below to download.